People look at the outward appearance, but the Lord looks at the heart. —1 Samuel 16:7b

 Almost every day we're tempted to judge others by outward signs: the color of their skin, the clothes they wear, the church they attend, the neighborhood they live in.
 We even judge people by their grammar.
 Sometimes we find ourselves on the receiving end of prejudice, or we may be the ones projecting it.
 The good news is, as children of God we've inherited His eyes that see beyond outer appearance.
 May we grow stronger each day in using them in all our encounters.

-Reflection: When have you experienced or committed prejudice?
+Reflect: When have you experienced or committed prejudice?
 What would you do differently today?

 Prayer Starter: